Do You Really Need 24/7 Support? Setting the Right Service Hours as a Startup

 Do You Really Need 24/7 Support?

 Small businesses worry about full-time customer support.
 Is it possible to keep clients happy without round-the-clock coverage?
 It depends on your budget, team size, and customer expectations.
 Some businesses manage with set office hours.
 Others prefer 24/7 support to stand out in a crowded market.
-Either way, there are ways to cover your bases, communicate effectively, and maintain compliance with frameworks like HIPAA if you handle sensitive data.
+Either way, there are ways to cover your bases, communicate effectively, and still protect sensitive data.
 Let's look at how to set the right service hours without burning out your team.

 Balancing Expectations and Resources